Morning-glories and bindweeds

 It is a small climber with hairy stems, leaves short- or long-stalked, ovate or heart-shaped, more or less pointed, to 8 cm long and 6 cm wide, lateral veins 5-7 on each side of the midrib.
 The inflorescence is 1-3-flowered, axillary, sepals hairy, to 8 mm long, outer 2 long-pointed with a broadly triangular or heart-shaped base, to 8 mm across, inner ones narrower, corolla snow-white, tubular or funnel-shaped, to 1.3 cm long and 2.2 cm across.

-The specific name is Latin, meaning ‘with two flowers’, indicating that the inflorescence is often 2-flowered.
+The specific name is Latin, meaning ‘with two flowers’, indicating that the flowers often appear in pairs.

 Ipomoea biflora, climbing up the stem of a slender amaranth (Amaranthus viridis), and along a grass stem, both growing in an abandoned plot in Taichung, Taiwan.
 (Photos copyright © by Kaj Halberg)